grade-leaderboard/uol-agile-group-project/meetings/TG1_G6_GroupMeetings.md

     -   Who is the customer?
     -   What are the main pain points today?
     -   What is a potential set of features that would address these pain points?

+## 2020-11-12 - Weekly Check-In Session

+### Agenda

+-   Present research for assigned idea
+-   Define method for choosing final idea
+-   Define homework

+### Outcomes

+-   Each team member presented their answers to the 4 questions from the 11/09 meeting for their assigned idea
+-   After presenting, team members gave feedback
+-   We agreed to vote on ideas next meeting
+    - each person get 2 votes and you can use at most 1 vote for your idea
+-   Agree to standardize documentation of our research by following Alex's diagram on Miro

+### Actions

+-   Document research questions/answers in Miro diagram
+-   Get current with coursework in Coursera (through week 6)
+-   Be ready to vote

+## 2020-11-19 - Weekly Check-In Session

+### Agenda

+-   Present research questions
+-   Discuss midterm
+-	Define homework

+### Outcomes

+-   Presented research questions, methods, and useful resources
+-   After presenting, team members gave feedback
+	- brad noted midterm asks for comparison of our idea against existing software.
+Added https://gpacalculator.io/ linked to diagram as an example
+-	Discussed understanding of "Teamwork activity and deliverable" in Coursera
+	-	Are we expected to submit them?
+Doesn't look like it for the midterm, but possibly the final.
+Should do them.

+### Actions
+- Review midterm
+	- is there anything we have already done that we need to alter to fit the requirements?
+	- will going though week-by-week generate everything we need for the final report?
+Anything extra needed?
+- Do peer review Swot Analysis in week 6
+- Document research questions in Miro board